sequential-ducks/Cube_render/README.md

 # OpenGL Cube Rendering Project

-This is a student project demonstrating my first 3D rendering using OpenGL.
-The project features a 3D cube with a duck texture applied to its surface.
+This project features a 3D cube with a duck texture applied to its surface.

 ## Learning outcomes:
 - **3D Cube Rendering**: Learned how to render a cube.
 Learned about depth buffering, and dynamic transformations for spin effect.